Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 ### Local Deployment

-I have created the Dog Health Tracker project using Github, from there I used [Gitpod](https://gitpod.io/) to write my code.
+I have created The-Garden project using Github, from there I used [Gitpod](https://gitpod.io/) to write my code.
 Then I used commits to git followed by "git push" to my GitHub repository.
 I've deployed this project to Heroku and used "git push heroku master" to make sure my pushes to GitHub were also made to Heroku.